 What to Expect:

-- Opportunities for free-writing, rooftop hangs, friendship-bracelet-making, and new friendships
+• Opportunities for free-writing, rooftop hangs, zine-making, and new friendships

 Admissions Policy: